-Here’s one of her 45 minute yin yoga videos, though as I said, there are tons of options on her channel.
+Here’s one of her 45 minute yin yoga videos.

-I’m always on the lookout for longer yoga challenges and my other favourite is somebody I’ve only recently found but I’m excited to have discovered.
+I’m always on the lookout for longer yoga challenges, and my next favourite is somebody I’ve only recently found but I’m excited to have discovered . . .

-His name is Travis Eliot and he’s got loads of free material on his YouTube channel, plus he has his own platform called Inner Dimension TV where you can join for a very low cost, and which comes with a free 10 day trial.
+His name is Travis Eliot and he’s got tons of free material on his YouTube channel, plus his own platform called Inner Dimension TV.

-Inner Dimension TV brings you Power yoga, Yin yoga, Meditation and Daily Wisdom.
-There are some seriously enticing complete challenges.
+Inner Dimension TV offers Power yoga, Yin yoga, Meditation and Daily Wisdom, plus lots of yoga challenges and complete programs.

-Another great thing about Travis Eliot is he has flows for beginners and flows for advanced students so it’s a safe bet that you can find something to suit your mood and experience level.
+Another great thing is that there are flows for all levels, so it’s a safe bet that you can find something to suit your mood and experience.

-The yoga is smooth flowing while also challenging at the same time, which I personally love.
+The actual yoga is smooth-flowing while also challenging at the same time, which I personally love.